Mitigating Malicious Code Injection

 Akana recommends a policy-first approach when mitigating API security concerns.
 Rather than requiring API developers to create code to deal with a multitude of potential API vulnerabilities, security can be ensured by configuring policy instances from a library of available policy types and applying these to the APIs.

-This approach has some great advantages:
+This approach to preventing code injection has some great advantages:

 - The actual policy implementation (in other words, the policy as it is executed on the API endpoint at runtime) has been created by absolute experts in the API security domain, ensuring undisputed quality.